TIBT Home

 TIBT assesses and verifies:

-• Indigenous business involvement across design, construction, and supply
+• First Nations business involvement across design, construction, and supply

 • Procurement practices and alignment with inclusion targets